 I bake my aubergine first for thirty minutes so that the flesh is already cooked and tender when I mix it in with the other vegetables and then finish it all under the grill.

-This gives a lovely blend of textures, the softness of the well-cooked aubergine and the crispness of the courgettes, red peppers and onions that are only cooked under the grill.
+This gives a lovely blend of textures, the soft creaminess of the well-cooked aubergine/eggplant and the crispness of the courgettes, red peppers and onions that are only cooked under the grill.

 How many will this stuffed aubergine serve

-We need comfort food at this time of year and what better than Mediterranean flavours to add a bit to warmth to our cold winter months.
+We need comfort food at this time of year and what better than Mediterranean flavours to add a bit of warmth to our cold winter months.
 What’s your favourite comfort food?

 Looking for more stuffed vegetable ideas?
 Then check these out before you go;